Teaching

 General requirements

-Further recommended lectures are:
+Further recommended courses are:

 • M.Inf.2201: Probabilistic Machine Learning (by Fabian Sinz)